-The entire study will be conducted using an electronic data acquisition method where all clinical data on enrolled subjects will be data entered (single-keyed) by the site personnel into a web-based data management system, WebDCU[TM].
-In order to provide user-friendly and easy-to-navigate interfaces, the WebDCU[TM] data capture screens are designed based upon individual CRFs.
+The entire study will be conducted using an electronic data acquisition method where all clinical data on enrolled subjects will be data entered (single-keyed) by the site personnel into a web-based data management system, WebDCUTM.
+In order to provide user-friendly and easy-to-navigate interfaces, the WebDCUTM data capture screens are designed based upon individual CRFs.
 Prior to study start, the system is validated to ensure the data entry screens mirror the CRFs and that the pre-programmed data rules appropriately detect incorrect data.
-The data will be managed after data entry via a data clarification request from the DCC.
+The data will be managed after data entry via data queries from the DCC.

-The latest version of each CRF will be available as a PDF file within the study database for use as worksheets by study personnel.
+The latest version of each CRF will be available as a PDF file within the study database for use as worksheets and source documents by study personnel.
 This process facilitates version control of these study related documents, particularly since documents may evolve over the course of the study.
-This user-friendly web-based database system, developed by the DCC, will be used for data entry, data validation, project progress monitoring, subject tracking, user customizable report generation and secure data transfer.
+This user-friendly webbased database system, developed by the DCC, will be used for data entry, data validation, project progress monitoring, subject tracking, tracking, user customizable report generation and secure data transfer.